 Route 2 strands of galvanized wire through rubber hose (12-18" length) & twist tight for support.
 Place hose above first lateral branches.
 Attach wire to guying stakes (2" x 2" x 36").
 Cut notch in back of stake to hold wire.
 Mark wire for safety.

-Apply 3" mulch, bark, and/or pinestraw around base of tree, but minimize at trunk.
+Apply 3" mulch/bark/pinestraw around base of tree, but minimize at trunk.

-Remove burlap/wire/strapping from top 1/3 of rootball.
+Remove burlap/wire/strapping from top of rootball only.
+Elsewhere, leave in place..
 Remove noticeable weeds.

 Width of hole should be a minimum of 12" wider than rootball.

 - 1/3 "Nature's Helper" — 2 cf bags (1 bag per 1.5" of caliper)

 - 2/3 Existing soil — broken/loose

 Note: Incorporate "DIEHARD" Root Stimulator into top 1/3 of the amended backfill mixture.
 (8oz packet / 2" caliper).

 Apply 17-17-17 fertilizer April 15 and June 15.
 1 cup (8oz) per caliper inch.
 Spread evenly over outer 1/3 of rootball.